TensorBFS/TropicalTensors.jl/README.md

 CountingTropical{Int64}(106, 1504)
 ```

-3. Computing the optimal spin configuration with ForwardDiff and GPU
+#### Case 3: Computing the optimal spin configuration with ForwardDiff and GPU
 ```julia repl
 julia> using ForwardDiff, CUDA